-Serving struggling combat veterans in the greater Los Angeles area, TUFF (The Unlimited Fitness Foundation) — a 501(c)(3) Nonprofit Organization) — provides free, structured, professional boxing, fitness, wellness and nutrition programs to help veterans.
+Serving veterans in the greater Los Angeles area, TUFF (The Unlimited Fitness Foundation) — a 501(c)(3) Nonprofit Organization) — provides free, structured, professional boxing, fitness, wellness and nutrition Programs to help Veterans.

-During the past decade, the TUFF program has proven to be a powerful force that helps veterans cope with post-traumatic stress disorder (PTSD), depression, anxiety, anger, substance abuse and other combat-related consequences.
+For over a decade, the TUFF Program has proven to be a powerful force that helps Veterans cope with post-traumatic stress disorder (PTSD), depression, anxiety, anger, substance abuse and other combat-related consequences.
 TUFF helps veterans regain physical strength, confidence and mental stability as they learn valuable skills in fitness, boxing and nutrition.
-The TUFF program works by teaching and motivating individuals in a safe, mutually respectful environment where veteran comrades train together in their shared quest to heal and reintegrate into civilian life.
+The TUFF Program works by teaching and motivating individuals in a safe, mutually respectful environment where comrades train together in their shared quest to heal and reintegrate into civilian life.

 Because TUFF receives NO funding from any government or veteran organization, we need your help to secure additional equipment and a permanent, full-time fitness training facility.
-A safe, stable healing place where veterans can go to get fit and feel "at home" — especially considering many of these veterans are homeless.
+A safe, stable healing place where Veterans can go to get fit and feel "at home" — especially considering many are homeless.

-"The veterans TUFF aims to help courageously stepped up to serve our country by volunteering for military service," says TUFF founder and professional fitness training coach Jeff Dordick.
+"The Veterans TUFF aims to help courageously stepped up to serve our Country by volunteering for military service," says TUFF founder and professional fitness training Coach Jeff Dordick.
 "They returned proud but injured and traumatized — physically, mentally and emotionally.
-Many of these veterans are homeless, without family or a support group.
-As a preferred alternative to institutionalizing and over-medicating them, TUFF teaches veterans skills that help combat PTSD, depression, anxiety, anger, substance abuse and other combat-related issues."
+Many of these individuals are homeless, without family or a support system.
+As a preferred alternative to institutionalizing and over-medicating, TUFF teaches skills that help combat PTSD, depression, anxiety, anger, substance abuse and other combat-related issues."

-Because TUFF currently lacks funding and has no permanent training facility, Jeff — along with his partner Roberta Shorman and other TUFF volunteers — packs up his fitness and boxing equipment and takes the TUFF training program directly to veterans.
-Working one-on-one with veterans at impromptu, temporarily available sites such as Veterans Administration in the Westside region of Los Angeles, and the Volunteers of America Hollywood Veteran’s Center, Jeff also uses the back yard of his home when no site is available.
+Jeff along with his partner Roberta and other TUFF volunteers — pack up their fitness and boxing equipment and take the TUFF Training Program directly to Veterans.
+Working one-on-one and in groups at impromptu, temporarily available sites such as Veterans Administration in the Westside region of Los Angeles, and PATH, Jeff also uses the back yard of his home when no site is available.

-"Veterans are desperate for ways to improve their lives.
-But nobody else is doing what we are trying to do for these deserving souls," says Jeff.
+"Veterans need healthy ways to improve their lives. says Jeff.
 “My goal is to devote my 110 percent effort to help them on a full-time basis.
-But to do that — to give these veterans the help they truly need — we desperately need funds for a permanent gym and more equipment."
+But to do that — to give these Veterans the help they truly need — we need a permanent gym and more equipment."

-These veterans need a safe, permanent fitness venue where they can receive the free boxing training and nutrition programs, peer support and military camaraderie that TUFF delivers.
-You can support these efforts by donating via our PayPal or GoFundMe sites.
+They need a safe, permanent fitness venue where they can receive the free boxing training and nutrition programs, peer support and military camaraderie that TUFF delivers.

 Thank you for helping advance this mission to assist veterans who genuinely need your help.

-Working one-on-one with thousands of veterans and wounded warriors who served in Iraq, Afghanistan and Viet Nam, Jeff, Roberta and other TUFF volunteers help these courageous souls “get their lives back” by teaching them valuable skills in weight-lifting, boxing, fitness, nutrition and self-esteem.
+Working one-on-one with thousands of veterans and wounded warriors who served in Iraq, Afghanistan and Viet Nam, Jeff, Roberta and other TUFF Volunteers help these brave individuals by teaching them valuable skills in weight-lifting, boxing, fitness and nutrition promoting self-esteem.

 Jeff Dordick, founder of TUFF

-(The Unlimited Fitness Foundation), a 501(c)(3) Nonprofit Organization, helps veterans "get their lives back"
+(The Unlimited Fitness Foundation), a 501(c)(3) Nonprofit Organization, aiding Veterans' restoration through boxing and fitness.

 Roberta bolsters the effort with her expertise in nutrition and substance abuse counseling.
-"We have found that rather than over-medicating or institutionalizing veterans, the cardiovascular conditioning and focused mindset involved in boxing workouts — along with proper nutrition and counseling — helps them overcome anger issues and other PTSD-related health challenges," says Roberta, whose own father experienced heart-wrenching behavioral health issues related to his military service.
+"We have found that rather than over-medicating or institutionalizing veterans, the cardiovascular conditioning and focused mindset involved in boxing workouts — along with proper nutrition and counseling — helps overcome anger, sleeplessness and other PTSD-related health challenges," says Roberta, whose own father experienced serious mental health and substance abuse challenges related to his military service.